-Our employees participate in the DISH Network employee stock purchase plan (the "ESPP"), in which DISH Network is authorized to issue 1.8 million shares of Class A common stock.
-At December 31, 2012, DISH Network had 0.2 million shares of Class A common stock which remain available for issuance under this plan.
+Our employees participate in the DISH Network employee stock purchase plan (the "ESPP"), in which DISH Network is authorized to issue up to 2.8 million shares of Class A common stock.
+At December 31, 2015, DISH Network had 1.0 million shares of Class A common stock which remain available for issuance under the ESPP.
 Substantially all full-time employees who have been employed by DISH Network for at least one calendar quarter are eligible to participate in the ESPP.
 Employee stock purchases are made through payroll deductions.
 Under the terms of the ESPP, employees may not deduct an amount which would permit such employee to purchase DISH Network's capital stock under all of DISH Network's stock purchase plans at a rate which would exceed \$25,000 in fair value of capital stock in any one year.
-The purchase price of the stock is 85% of the closing price of DISH Network's Class A common stock on the last business day of each calendar quarter in which such shares of Class A common stock are deemed sold to an employee under the ESPP.
-During the years ended December 31, 2012, 2011 and 2010, employee purchases of Class A common stock through the ESPP totaled approximately 0.1 million and 0.1 million shares, respectively.
+The purchase price of the stock is 85% of the closing price of DISH Network's Class A common stock on the last business day of each calendar quarter in which such shares of DISH Network's Class A common stock are deemed sold to an employee under the ESPP.
+During the years ended December 31, 2015, 2014 and 2013, employee purchases of DISH Network's Class A common stock through the ESPP totaled approximately 0.1 million, 0.1 million and 0.1 million shares, respectively.